databio/pepatac/README.md

 ```

 This results in the output of multiple PDF plots in the directory containing the TSV input file.

-## Using a cluster

-Once you've specified your project to work with this pipeline, you will also inherit all the power of looper for your project.
-You can submit these jobs to a cluster with a simple change to your configuration file.
-Follow instructions in [configuring looper to use a cluster](http://looper.readthedocs.io/en/latest/cluster-computing.html).

-Looper can also summarize your results, monitor your runs, clean intermediate files to save disk space, and more.
-You can find additional details on what you can do with this in the [looper docs](http://looper.readthedocs.io/).

 ## Contributing